mdapas/Asthma_PRS_PheWAS_UKB/README.md

 ```

-# PRS_asthmaPrediction.R
-This script ...

 # PRS_phewas.R
-This script ...

-# PRS_plots.R
-This script ...

-# PRS_mediation.R
+This script contains all the analyses included in the manuscript after the PRS scores were generated.
+The script is organized linearly and organized according by analysis and figures.
+1. PRS Model Comparison
+2. PRS Asthma Prediction
+3. PheWASs by ancestry group
+4. Analysis in non-asthmatics
+5. HLA Effects
+6. Trait Mediation Analysis
-This script executes mediation analyses for eosinophil percentage, FEV1/FVC ratio, age of hay fever diagnosis, and BMI, and it also produces Figure 8 from the manuscript.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Executes mediation analyses for eosinophil percentage, FEV1/FVC ratio, age of hay fever diagnosis, and BMI, and also produces Figure 8 from  the manuscript.
 The equations used to estimate the mediation proportions were adopted from MacKinnon 2007 (doi: 10.1177/1740774507083434) and Li 2007 (doi: 10.1002/sim.2730).
 Mediation p-values were estimated using the ROBMED package (Alfons 2021, doi: 10.1177/1094428121999096)